nirav0999/Pseudo-Label-Domain-Adaptation-NLP/README.md

 ```

 ## 👪 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-For any detailed clarifications/issues, please email to nirdiwan[at]gmail[dot]com .
+For any detailed clarifications/issues, please email to nirdiwan[at]gmail[dot]com.

 <!-- ## ⚖️ License
 [MIT](https://choosealicense.com/licenses/mit/) -->